lllxxyyy-lxy/SpotZoomer/README.md

-# TransSR
+# SpotZoomer

 **Generating super-resolution spatial transcriptomics data by transfer learning**

-TransSR is a deep generative model designed to enhance the spatial resolution of Visium data by transferring knowledge from high-resolution spatial transcriptomics platforms.
+SpotZoomer is a deep generative model designed to enhance the spatial resolution of Visium data by transferring knowledge from high-resolution spatial transcriptomics platforms.

 ![model.png](model.png)